Interview by Daniela Silva

 We see our pieces as opportunities to expose our ideas to the public; each is a different social experiment.
 METAMORPHOSEON is a good example; we worked with soft robotics pumped by compressed air to create an interactive robot that was moving according to our physical relationship with it.

-Most of the work you develop are devices, but you also explore the VR environment.
+Most of the work you develop is devices, but you also explore the VR environment.
 What was the creative process behind the project RHESUS?

 RHESUS is one of these examples, where the users’ interaction surpassed our imagination.
 As a VR installation done in the context of the Ayahuasca conference held in Girona, the public was remarkably free from constraints, which led to an exciting experience for all.